HusseinBakri/TransformMeshToGIFSprite/README.md

 sudo apt-get install graphicsmagick

 ```
-Finally make sure it can be called from terminals
+Finally make sure that it can be called from terminals
 ```
 gm -version
 ```

-## Usage
+## Usage of the tool
 ```
 blender -b -P GIFandSpriteFromModel.py -- --inm 'Original_Mesh.obj'
 ```